 Here at Sensor Solutions we want to ensure that the sensors we provide are always the best sensor for the application.
 This is why we build and calibrate all of our Quadrature Gear Tooth Sensors specific to the pitch of the gear being targeted.

-If you need additional information related to selecting sensors and targets that best fit your application, we have multiple other Application notes in the index linked below.
-Or, you can contact Sensor Solutions Application Engineers by phone at 970-879-9900 or use the Contact Us form to send an email.
+Contact Sensor Solutions to speak to an Application Engineer if you need additional information related to selecting sensors and targets that best fit your application.
+Or, browse the other Application notes in the index linked below.